 4. Use Only One Time-Management System

 Use the same time management system for both work and everyday appointments.
-Choose one convenient location at work and one at home to put your planner, so you always know where it is.
+Differentiate work meetings and personal events with different colors in your digital calendar.
+Or, if you prefer paper, choose one convenient location at work and one at home to put your planner, so you always know where it is.
 This location is as important as the hook for your keys.
 You do have a key hook, don’t you?

 5. Check Your Agenda Several Times a Day